rtek1000/TVbox_IR_control/README.md

 - Boards: Arduino (UNO, NANO, Pro Mini), ESP8266, ESP32
 - - The code can be adapted to other boards (STM32, RP2040 etc), it only needs external interrupt and micros().

-- To do: Test code on the ATtiny85 board
+- To do: Test code (Dev) on the ATtiny85 board

 Arduino NANO (with PROGMEM):
 > Sketch uses 3524 bytes (10%) of program storage space.
 Maximum is 32256 bytes.